• Skip to primary navigation

 Final 3 images in the steps to making Smashed Bean Dip

-As I said in the broadcast, the original recipe was adapted from the Thermomix Festive Cookbook.
-Today I’m sharing my version of the dip.
+I first saw a version of this recipe in the Thermomix Festive Cookbook.
+Today I'm sharing my adaptation of the dip.
 I think my recipe is even nicer as it has some crunch and a little more lemon and feta.
 Funnily enough, I noticed the recipe has also appeared in another, non-thermal magazine!
-It’s obviously a popular dip!
+It's obviously a popular dip!

 I would love to know how you go with this recipe so please feel free to share your pictures on ThermoKitchen.